FAQS - Electrical Fence Certificates of Compliance

 Why do I need lightning diverters in Cape Town?

-- The Department of Labour insist on one set of rules for the country.
+- The Department of Labour insists on one set of rules for the country.
 We are therefore obliged by law to install.

 If I’m selling my apartment, do I need a certificate for the electric fence?